webworker01/knomp/README.md

 npm start
 ```

+If all went well the program should start without error and you should be able to browse to your pool website on your server via port 8080.

 Payment Processing
 -------------
 Please note that the default configs generated are for solo mining.
 If you wish to create a public pool please modify the configs like in this [example config](https://github.com/z-classic/z-nomp/blob/master/pool_configs/komodo_example.json)